BLOG

 We continue to receive inquiries about potential real estate transactions involving federal and state grazing permits and leases and other special use permits that may involve the U.S. Forest Service (U.S. Department of Agriculture), Bureau of Land Management (Department of the Interior) and various state agencies, to name a few.

-The typical situation arises when an The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r has sold a ranch or farm property along with Federal or State grazing permits and/or leases and the transfer of the permits and/or leases was included as part of the entire real property exchange transaction.
+The typical situation arises when an (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger has sold a ranch or farm property along with Federal or State grazing permits and/or leases and the transfer of the permits and/or leases was included as part of the entire real property exchange transaction.
 Prior to December 2020, the conventional wisdom was that those Federal permits could be viewed as similar to long-term leases of 30+ years, which are viewed by the IRS as “like-kind” to fee ownership interests in real property and therefore qualified as part of the overall real property transaction.
 Typically, the Federal permits are issued for a term of from 10 to 12 years with provisions allowing for renewal as long as the permittee is in good standing with the agency.
 Many of those permits may have been held by the permittees for 50 years or more.
 However, there was no clear consensus on whether that interpretation would be upheld.

 New 1031 regulations were issued in December 2020 by the IRS and Treasury that clarified which types of intangible real property interests might qualify as “like kind” real property for purposes of effecting a 1031 exchange and tax deferral on the transaction.
 Specifically, the new regs at § 1.1031(a)-3 state that “Under paragraph (a)(5) of this section, an intangible interest in real property of a type described in this paragraph (a)(1) is real property for purposes of section 1031 and this section.”
 The referenced paragraph (a)(5) goes on to state that interests such as leaseholds, options to acquire real property, easements, and stock in a cooperative housing corporation qualify as 1031 real property interests.
 The paragraph goes on to provide as follows: “Similar interests are real property for purposes of section 1031 and this section if the intangible asset derives its value from real property or an interest in real property and is inseparable from that real property or interest in real property.”